iTzArshia/GPT-Discord-Bot/README.md

 ```
 After installation finishes run `node register.js` to deploy slash commands and then run `node index.js` in terminal to start the bot.
 ## 💫 Features
+### Commands
-`/Ask` / `!Ask` : Answers your questions with `Text-Davinci-003`!
+`Ask` : Answers your questions with **Text-Davinci-003**!

-`/Imagine` / `!Imagine` : Draw your imaginations with `Dall∙E`!
+`Imagine` : Draw your imaginations with **Dall∙E**!

-`/Optimize` / `!Optimize` : Optimizes your imaginations to get better response with imagine command with `Text-Davinci-003`!
+`Optimize` : Optimizes your imaginations to get better response with imagine command with **Text-Davinci-003**!

-`/Translate` / `!Translate` : Translate your texts in any language to any language you want with `Text-Davinci-003`.
+`Translate` : Translate your texts in any language to any language you want with **Text-Davinci-003**.
+### Systems

-`ChatBot` : A Channel where you can talk to the bot and have ChatGPT-Style conversation with `Text-Davinci-003`.
+`ChatBot` : A Channel where you can talk to the bot and have ChatGPT-Style conversation with **Text-Davinci-003**.
 (It has a temporary memory so that it can remember the contents for a short time)

-`Auto Moderation` : An Auto Mod system which checks all of  your server messages and send a log for your Admins if a message content complies with OpenAI's usage policies with `Text-Moderation-004` (moderation model is free to use and you can config it as much as you want)
+`Auto Moderation` : An Auto Mod system which checks all of  your server messages and send a log for your Admins if a message content complies with OpenAI's usage policies with **Text-Moderation-004** (moderation model is free to use and you can config it as much as you want)
 ## 📸 Screenshots
 ![Ask](https://user-images.githubusercontent.com/89854127/218874201-c64068e8-708e-49ca-a322-bcb1e4a76646.png)
 ![imagine](https://user-images.githubusercontent.com/89854127/218997350-d9a98021-33ad-4fed-b0bc-47306eebdd10.png)